richardsteeluk/Arma3-DGFS-Simulation/README.md

 ### Scenario 2

 You are shot three times with a 5.56mm bullet in the head.
 This counts as a 'hit'.
 You are knocked unconscious and hear a BEEP.
 You are recovered by your team and you are MILES 'woken-up' by a medic at your team's medical facility.
-As you receive major injuries, you remain unconscious and will need to be worked on by medical staff before you can wake up properly.
+As you received major injuries, you remain unconscious and will need to be worked on by medical staff before you can wake up properly.

 ### Scenario 3